mattcarlotta/nvi/README.md

 # an interpolation ${KEY} represents a value from either the shell
 # environment or from a KEY in an .env file (must be defined before use)
-# for example: ${MESSSAGE} world -> hello world
+# for example: ${MESSSAGE} world => hello world
 GREETING=${MESSAGE} world

 # an equal sign after a key is a literal '=' (not a nested key)
 BASE64_OK=abc==

-# a dollar sign without braces is a literal '$' (not an interpolated key)
+# a dollar sign after a key without braces is a literal '$'
 PRICE=$5.00

-# a hash sign after a key is a literal '#' (not comment)
+# a hash sign after a key is a literal '#' (not a comment)
 CHANNEL=#why-is-this-bug-occuring

-# single or double quoted values are stripped and inner whitespace and characters are preserved as is
+# single or double quoted values after a key are stripped from the value
+# but inner whitespace and characters are preserved as is
-GREETING="hello     world"
-GREETING='${NOT_AN_INTERPOLATED_KEY} hello     world'
+DOUBLE_QUOTES="     hello world     "

+# single quoted values will not interpolate ${KEY}
+SINGLE_QUOTES='abc${NOT_AN_INTERPOLATED_KEY}'

+# double quoted values after a key will interpolate ${KEY}
+GOODBYE="I will never say ${GREETING} ever again"

-# single or double qoutes within a key are treated as literal characters
+# single or double qoutes within a value are not stripped and are treated
+# as literal characters
 MESSAGE=she said "hello world" in death
 RESPONSE=then he said 'goodbye my love' in life

-# an explicitly empty quoted value is allowed, but a bare 'KEY=' without a value is an error
+# an explicitly empty quoted value is allowed, but a bare 'KEY=' without
+# a value is an error
 EMPTY_OK=""

 # a shell-style export prefix is stripped